 Singh, S., 2010.
 The Protection of television formats: intellectual property and market based strategies.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: